 While tourism departments of various states are doing away with or simplifying their process to obtain Inner Line Permits, the LAHDC (Ladakh Autonomous Hill Development Council) has decided to go one step back.
 Instead of ‘opening up’ new destinations to visitors, they have decided to go back to the pre-2014 days and have introduced ILP (Inner Line Permit) for Indian nationals.
 It was back in 2012 when I had visited Ladakh for the first time when the ILP regime was in force.
 And I remember that we had to waste around a couple of hours for the same.

 While a couple of hours might not sound a lot but when you plan to start early in the morning as you only have a limited number of days there, it sure does.
 Moreover, I somehow don’t really understand why do I have to obtain a permission in order to visit.
-Recently I had applied for Arunachal Pradesh ILP and Nagaland ILP and none of the experiences was pleasant, to be honest.
+Recently I had applied for Arunachal Pradesh ILP and Nagaland ILP and none of the experiences were pleasant, to be honest.
 The reason I am writing suddenly about Ladakh is because, after my first trip to Ladakh in 2012 another plan has been brewing for next year and this news comes as something unexpected.
 Not that it is a big hurdle or anything but still.
-Anyway, so that the rule is in place, let’s see what it actually means to people travelling to Ladakh.
+Anyway, so that the rule is in place, let’s see what it actually means to people traveling to Ladakh.

 Where and How to apply for Permit in Leh?